nqngo/talks/slides/cloud/infrastructure.md

 Note:
 Compute is the foundation of any cloud infrastructure.
 You can choose to provide bare metals, virtual machines (VMs) and containers or only a subset of them.

 Decision must be made around providing a full IaaS or PaaS.
-IaaS provides the infrastructure, while PaaS provides the infrastructure and the platform.
 For example, OpenStack provides a full IaaS suite.
 Or providing containers only workflow with Kubernetes.

 ---
-## IaaS Cloud
+## Private Cloud Services

 ![](http://netapp.github.io/openstack-deploy-ops-guide/mitaka/content/figures/1/a/images/OpenStack%20Architecture.png)